kyma-project/cloud-manager/docs/user/resources/README.md

 The `gcpnfsvolumerestore.cloud-resources.kyma-project.io` CRD describes the Google Cloud Filestore restore operation.
 For more information, see [GcpNfsVolumeRestore Custom Resource](./04-20-23-gcp-nfs-volume-restore.md).

-## AzureVpcPeering CR

-The `azurevpcpeering.cloud-resources.kyma-project.io` CRD describes the Azure peering connection between Kyma and the remote Azure Virtual Network.
-For more information, see [AzureVpcPeering Custom Resource](./04-30-10-azure-vpc-peering.md).

 ## AwsVpcPeering CR

 The `awsvpcpeering.cloud-resources.kyma-project.io` CRD describes the AWS peering connection between Kyma and the remote AWS Virtual Network.
-For more information, see [AwsVpcPeering Custom Resource](./04-30-20-aws-vpc-peering.md).
+For more information, see [AwsVpcPeering Custom Resource](./04-30-10-aws-vpc-peering.md).

 ## GcpVpcPeering CR

 The `gcpvpcpeering.cloud-resources.kyma-project.io` CRD describes the VPC peering that you can use to peer your Kyma cluster with your Google Cloud project VPC.
-For more information, see [GcpVpcPeering Custom Resource](./04-30-30-gcp-vpc-peering.md).
+For more information, see [GcpVpcPeering Custom Resource](./04-30-20-gcp-vpc-peering.md).

+## AzureVpcPeering CR

+The `azurevpcpeering.cloud-resources.kyma-project.io` CRD describes the Azure peering connection between Kyma and the remote Azure Virtual Network.
+For more information, see [AzureVpcPeering Custom Resource](./04-30-30-azure-vpc-peering.md).

+## AwsRedisInstance CR

+The `awsredisinstance.cloud-resources.kyma-project.io` CRD describes the Amazon ElastiCache Redis instance.
+For more information, see [AwsRedisInstance Custom Resource](./04-40-10-aws-redis-instance.md).

 ## GcpRedisInstance CR

 The `gcpredisinstance.cloud-resources.kyma-project.io` CRD describes the Google Cloud Memorystore for Redis instance.
-For more information, see [GcpRedisInstance Custom Resource](./04-40-10-gcp-redis-instance.md).
+For more information, see [GcpRedisInstance Custom Resource](./04-40-20-gcp-redis-instance.md).

-## AwsRedisInstance CR

-The `awsredisinstance.cloud-resources.kyma-project.io` CRD describes the Amazon ElastiCache Redis instance.
-For more information, see [AwsRedisInstance Custom Resource](./04-40-20-aws-redis-instance.md).

 ## AzureRedisInstance CR